-[the developer] has been doing a good job so far from what it seems, but … we're falling behind schedule.
-I've been trying to instill a sense of urgency into him, but it doesn't seem to really process with him yet that the sooner we can get this built, the sooner we can demo with [the prospective customer].
-And we have a lot of riding on this for our company.
+Our developers have been doing a good job so far from what it seems, but we're falling behind schedule.
+I've been trying to instill a sense of urgency, but it doesn't seem to really process with them yet that the sooner we get this built, the sooner we demo with potential customers.
+My company has everything riding on this!

 That certainly reminds me of the bad ol’ days!

-I spent a great deal of my early career as a freelance developer stretching myself too thin, and disappointing clients with my inability to meet expectations.
+I spent some of my early career as a freelance developer stretching myself too thin, and disappointing clients with my inability to meet expectations.

 EXPECTATION, n.
-The state or condition of mind which in the procession of human emotions is preceded by hope and followed by despair. - Ambrose Bierce, the Devil’s Dictionary
+The state or condition of mind which in the procession of human emotions is preceded by hope and followed by despair. —the Devil’s Dictionary

-Imagine being a developer, sitting with a start-up founder over dinner, sketchbooks and laptops.
-We're just as excited as they are, to solve the problems of the future.
+A developer begins excited over sketchbooks and meetings, to solve the problems of the future.
 But hours later, alone in front of a computer, untangling problems far too esoteric to talk about with any non-developer, it's just.. not the way to do great work.

 This "how to motivate a developer" challenge is both unique (compared to other business problems) and all-too-common (among modern businesses).